-You may have to make some changes to your family environment to meet the needs of some children.
+You may have to make some changes to your family child care environment to meet the needs of all children.
 A school-age child may prefer reading while sitting on an exercise ball.
 Some children may prefer a self-monitoring chart (a list that children use to help know they are staying on task).
 Some children enjoy quiet classical music playing to help them stay focused on a game.
 In family child care, the mixed ages of children are an advantage when looking at the overall environment.
-Some school-age children with special needs may enjoy playing in areas of your home child care that are designed for the younger children (e.g., an 8-year-old takes the role of the cashier in a pretend grocery store area).
+Some school-age children with disabilities may enjoy playing in areas of your home child care that are designed for the younger children (e.g., an 8-year-old takes the role of the cashier in a pretend grocery store area).
 You may have to rethink the environment so that an older child can participate in more age-appropriate ways (e.g., make signs for the pretend store or count the play money so each preschooler has an equal amount).
-It’s important to keep the environment age-appropriate and challenging for all the children in your care.
+It is important to keep the environment age-appropriate and challenging for all the children in your care.
 You can do this by talking with parents about a child’s specific special needs and interests.
 Then, intentionally use the child’s interests to engage the child in planned activities.

 Changes During Activities